 BA in Astronomy

-Astronomy encompasses the most interesting physical phenomena in the universe, from the atmospheres of planets, to the discovery and characterization of planets orbiting other stars, the nature of galaxies and the stars in them, the supermassive black holes that reside at the centers of all large galaxies, and how the universe got to be the way it is.
-Astronomy majors gain exposure to the principles of astronomy, physics, and mathematics; and learn to communicate astronomical information effectively to a variety of audiences using the spoken and written word.
-They develop the skill to think critically and evaluate, interpret, and solve problems related to astronomy, physics, and general scientific topics.
+Astronomy encompasses the most interesting physical phenomena in the universe, from the atmospheres of planets to the discovery and characterization of planets orbiting other stars, the nature of galaxies and the stars in them, the supermassive black holes that reside at the centers of all large galaxies, and how the universe got to be the way it is.
+Astronomy majors gain exposure to the principles of astronomy, physics, and mathematics.
+They learn to communicate astronomical information effectively to a variety of audiences using a variety of media and methods.
+They learn to think critically and evaluate, interpret, and solve problems related to astronomy, physics, and general scientific topics.
 The BA in Astronomy prepares students for entry into the competitive science, technology, engineering, and mathematics (STEM) workplace.
 Students develop the technical skills and problem-solving experience that gives them the tools to work in the modern, high-tech world.

 and at least four courses from the following list: